ChinChangYang/Lumberjack/README.md

 ### Description
 * Lumberjack is a plugin of craftBukkit, which is a Minecraft server implementation.
-* Lumberjack add an extensive experience for lumbering woods.
+* Lumberjack adds an extensive experience for lumbering woods.
 * Lumberjack can let trees be felled when a player breaks a wood block that is part of a tree.
 * Lumberjack now works for oak, birch, and redwood trees.